In this article, we will discuss the how to get discount using gst number, impact of discounts under GST, and its eligibility.

 Here is the treatment of discount HSN code in GST in the previous taxation rule: In the case of excise and service tax, all the discounts are given pre and post-sale are allowed.
 However, in the case of Value Added Tax, there is a different treatment of discount under GST in different states.

-GST on Discount that are provided before supply under GST are eligible for deduction from the transaction value provided that such a discount is mentioned on the invoice.
-However, under GST, discount that is given post supply will be eligible when such condition is mentioned on the sale agreement/deed as well as sale invoice and when the ITC (Input Tax Credit) proportionate to the discount is reversed by the recipient.
-Let us understand this with an example: ABC is a wholesaler selling tires.
-ABC now sells the tires to a trader XYZ for 2,000 INR providing a discount of 1%.
-ABC the wholesaler incurs 200 INR as packaging and handling charges.
-To motivate the trader XYZ, ABC offers a discount of 0.5% if the trader pays within 14 days.
+GST on discounts that are provided before supply under GST is eligible for deduction from the transaction value provided that such a discount is mentioned on the invoice.
+However, under GST, a discount that is given post supply will be eligible when such condition is mentioned on the sale agreement/deed, as well as the sale invoice and when the ITC (Input Tax Credit) proportionate to the discount, is reversed by the recipient.

 Tire sale value | 2,000 INR |